-We manage to deal with the bombardment and on 39 minutes, we finally bring a reasonable save out of the Wombles ‘keeper.
+We manage to deal with the bombardment though and on 39 minutes, we finally bring a reasonable save out of the Wombles ‘keeper.
 Nurse again breaks forwards before feeding a perfect ball through for Watkins to get round his man and in on goal.
 But their stopper is quick off his line and does enough to just deflect Watkins clipped effort just wide of the post.
 Right on half time, he’s in action again with Gray’s whipped free-kick being met by Quinton’s header.
 The ‘keeper diving to his left to make a good 1 handed stop.

 Sadly though, we fail to carry that over at the start of the second half and within a minute of the restart, Wilson has to pull off a brilliant save to keep the scores level.
 The ball is given away cheaply by the corner flag on the left and a quick cross is fired in.
 It reaches an attacker slightly beyond the near post and he does well to stretch and get his header on target.
 From our vantage point at the far end, it’s sneaking right inside the post until Phil dives to his left and more than equals his counterpart’s stop just before the break.

 Clearly though, the Dons tails are up (actually, there’s a question.
-Do Wombles have tails?) and they press forwards.
+Do Wombles actually have tails?) and they press forwards.
 Nurse concedes a pointless free-kick out on the right, which earns him a card.
 From around 25 yards out, the ball is driven in and picks out the towering no5 at the back post and he powers a close range header past the despairing dive of Wilson.

 Barely a minute later a speculative ball down the right hits a defender and falls kindly for a blue shirt.
 Taking a touch, he drives a low effort across Wilson only to see it come back off the foot of the far post.
 The loose ball is fired back in on a practically empty goal, only for Gray to get back and hack the effort of the line.

 After taking a couple of minutes to regain their composure, Sutton’s initial response is promising.
 On 54 minutes, Gray’s wickedly delivered free-kick from the right gives an unmarked Brake the simplest of tasks of just nodding in from a yard or two out at the back post.
 Somehow, he construes to head his effort inches the wrong side of the upright.
 Oh for fucks sake.
-Two minutes later, another Gray free-kick from the right invites conversion, but Nurse’s header is desperately headed out from under the cross bar.
+Two minutes later, another Gray free-kick from the right invites conversion, but Nurse’s header lacks power is desperately headed out from under the cross bar.

-Momentarily, it seems our response has rattled the visitors as 2 rather basic attempts to stop Honey’s charging run forwards bring a yellow card and a brief handbags scuffle soon follows.
+Momentarily, it seems our response has rattled the visitors as 2 rather agricultural attempts to stop Honey’s charging run forwards bring a yellow card and a brief handbags scuffle soon follows.
 The reaction of the Wombles bench ends with both their manager Dave Anderson and his assistant being banished to the stands.
 The whole process taking several minutes as both continue to remonstrate with the officials.